saifullah767/Metrics-webapp/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# Project Name
+# Metrics webapp

-> Description the project.
+>  This React capstone project is about building a mobile web application to check a list of metrics (numeric values) that you will create making use of React and Redux.

 ## Built With

+- HTML
+- CSS
+- JAVASCRIPT
-- Major languages
+- REACT
-- Frameworks
+- REDUX
-- Technologies used
+- API

 ## Live Demo (if available)